notsnaykey/GS_AArenaTracker/README.md

 # GS_AArenaTracker
-Basic webapp to track progress for the GraySwan Agents Arena
+Basic webapp to track progress for the GraySwan Agents Arena.
+Pre-filled Behaviors, Model names can be customized from the source directly.